hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-general-purpose.md

   where amount_paid >= amount_receivable
 </query>
 ```

-Nevertheless, any valid query can be used.
+Nevertheless, any valid native query can be used.
 For example:

 ```xml
 <query method="prepareDailyTransactions">